darshanbaral/sada/README.md

 # sada Theme

-The sada Theme is a one page responsive portfolio created using Tailwind CSS.
+The sada Theme is a one page responsive portfolio created using Tailwind CSS with light and dark theme.

 ## Live demo